Michael Farris Smith: Short fiction

 Smith's short fiction has twice been nominated for a Pushcart Prize.

+Michael Farris Smith & The Smokes

+In 2024, Farris released Lostville, the debut EP from Michael Farris Smith & The Smokes.

 Personal life

 As of 2021, Smith lives with his wife and two daughters in Oxford, Mississippi.

 In June 2020, Smith wrote an op-ed in the Jackson Free Press advocating for the removal of the Confederate battle flag from the Flag of Mississippi.